resal81/PyTopol/README.md

            vdw     -18005.8     -18002.0         3.8       -0.0

-#### Questions about the test results to be answered
+#### Questions about the test results
-*  Why is the absolute difference in the vdw energies for cholestrol not zero?
+*  For cholestrol, why the difference in vdw energies not zero?
-*  Why is the absolute difference in bonding energies of water box not zero?
+*  For water box, why the difference in bonding energies not zero?
-*  Why is the absolute difference in electrostatic energies for GluCl rather big?
+*  For GluCl, why the difference in electrostatic energies rather big?
 Is it due to a bug in PyTopol or because of numerical-errors piling up?